mlenzen/collections-extended/README.rst

 This package includes one module - ``collections_extended``.
-This module extends the built-in collections module to include a ``bag`` class, AKA multiset, and a ``setlist`` class, which is a list of unique elements or an ordered set depending on how you look at it.
+This module extends the built-in collections module to include a ``bag`` class, AKA multiset, and a ``setlist`` class, which is a list of unique elements / ordered set.
 There are also frozen (hashable) varieties of each included.
-Finally, all collections are abstracted into one Collection abstract base class and a Collection factory is provided where you can create a Collection by specifying the properties unique, ordered and mutable.

 Usage